Please see below for general information about preparing for your surgery. A more specific set of instructions will be included in your surgery pack.

 What to do

-- You will need to fast for anyone undergoing a general anaesthetic.
+- You will need to fast to undergo a general anaesthetic.
 Only approximate fasting and admission times will be included in your surgery pack but you will be given exact times the day prior to surgery once all the theatre lists are settled.

 - The hospital will usually call the day prior to surgery to confirm times of admission and your details.
 These admission times tend to be quite general so MIGYNAE always contacts you the day before surgery to give you exact arrival and fasting times to ensure the minimum of discomfort and delay for your convenience.